usnews/brightspot-cms/docs/documentation/image-cropping.md

 ## Creating the Image JSP

 The Image object .jsp file can be as simple as the example below.
-The size refers to the internal crop name which we will provide from within the CMS UI, and that we will refer to within the object .jsp.
+The size refers to the internal crop name which we will provide from within the CMS UI, and that can be refered to within the object .jsp.
 Note the use of the `cms:img` tag.

 <div class="highlight">{% highlight java %}
     <cms:img src="${content}" size="${imageSize}" alt="${content.altText}" />